-For Imperials specifically, "standard" MFCs were something that was difficult to really put together satisfactorily until recently.
+For Imperials specifically, "standard" MFCs were something that was difficult to really put together satisfactorily until wave 5.
 We didn't have a good fighter-bomber squadron that could do the heavy lifting and attempts to put together a fighter specialists + some bombers for later on combo-package largely felt like a poor attempt to go for HFC-lite: you got bombers that really wanted more support elements hanging around with fighters who wished the bombers were capable of meaningfully helping them do their jobs.
 More specifically, the fighters+light bombers approach was subject to bad squadron match-ups: if your opponent brought more fighters than you, your bombers were largely stuck getting engaged by them and not contributing much.
 If your opponent brought lots of bombers, your fighter presence could struggle to really stop them and you'd be wishing those bombers turned into fighters because stopping the big thing your opponent was trying to do was more important than getting a little bit of extra damage in with your own bombers.

 Anyways, enter the TIE Defender:

 |Don't mind me, I'll just be over here being awesome at life.|

 There are some other wave 5 additions that help with building a MFC group as well and we'll cover those a bit below.
 As usual, these builds are basic starting recommendations and there are innumerable ways to put squadrons together, especially the higher your points limit, so don't treat these as the only way to do it.